unkhz/mirin.js/README.md

 | html-template | Loading and injection of HTML script templates into document head                            |
 | less          | Injection of LESS link tags into document head, to be handled by less.js on-the-fly compiler |

-Creating custom plugins is pretty simple.
-Basically, you just need to specify how you want to make your resource available for the application and how to destroy it.
-Mirin provides a set of basic functions for object handling and ajax.
-Generic plugins must avoid all library dependencies to be as generic as possible, but with project specific plugins you can of course do what's best for the project.
+Creating custom plugins is pretty straightforward.
+Basically, you just need to specify how to make your resource available for the application and how to destroy it.
+Mirin provides a minimal set of functions for object handling and ajax.
+Generic plugins should avoid all external library dependencies to be as generic as possible, but with project specific plugins you can of course do what's best for the project.
+Below, a greeter plugin example.

     (function(Mirin){
-        window.myFiles = {};
+        window.greeters = {};
         Mirin.Item.extend({

-            // unique id for the plugin, duplicates get overwritten pluginId : "myfile",
+            // unique id for the plugin, duplicates get overwritten pluginId : "greeter",

-            // regular expression to determine if a resource belongs to this plugin matchExp : /\.myfile$/i,
+            // regular expression to determine if a resource belongs to this plugin matchExp : /^.*hello[_-]?world.*$/i,

             // injection procedure
             inject: function() {
                 var item = this;
                 fetch(item.url, function(data) {
                     // success
-                    window.myFiles[item.url] = data;
+                    window.greeters[item.url] = data;

-                    dispatch(ITEM_EVENTS.inject,item.options,item,item);
-                    dispatch(ITEM_EVENTS.load,item.options,item,item);
+                    // tell Mirin that this resource has been injected to DOM this.dispatchInjectEvent();

+                    // tell Mirin that this resource has been loaded this.dispatchLoadEvent();

                 }, function(){
                     // error
+                    throw(new Error("Invalid greeter"));
                 });
             },

             // removal procedure
             remove: function() {
-                delete window.myFiles[this.url];
+                delete window.greeters[this.url];
             }
         }
     })(Mirin));